 Though there are bus lanes around Seattle to keep busses on schedule, they can get caught in traffic, too!
 How do you know when your bus or train will be late?
 OneBusAway!
-The free OneBusAway app is an open-source project created by students at the University of Washington.
+The free OneBusAway app was created as an open-source project by students at the University of Washington and is now run by Sound Transit.
 It was designed to provide Seattle transit riders real-time information regarding arrival times of busses and trains (this includes the Link light rail).
 If your bus is running late (or early!), OneBusAway will let you know how many minutes until arrival.
 Trust us when we say this comes extremely handy in the morning.
 You’ll have a wave of relief knowing you bought yourself a couple of extra minutes before scurrying to your stop/station.

 This concludes our mini-series revolving around Seattle’s many public transit opportunities.
 We hope this has been helpful for those of you that are new to the area or considering making the move to Seattle.
 If you like what you read, be sure to stay tuned for our complete guide around Seattle transit opportunities, helping you find the smoothest work commute possible!